 My Final Thoughts

-While most Greek dog names mainly come from Greek mythology, each of the names can be associated to the kind of pet dog that you own, be it in terms of color, size, or personality.
+While most Greek dog names mainly come from Greek mythology, each of the names can be associated with the kind of pet dog that you own, be it in terms of color, size, or personality.

 After going through the list of Greek dog names and their corresponding meanings, see which one best matches one or more aspects of your dog and start getting your pet used to its magnificent title!